SukratUbha/.NET-Project/README.md

 # Developed by: Sukrat Ubha
 # Developed in: 2019-2020

-Uploaded for code inspection.
+Endpoint definitions:
-Tested on Postman; An example is https://localhost:8080/GetLogo other endpoints can be seen from inside the controllers
+Tested on Postman; Eg. https://localhost:8080/GetLogo -> check controller file for endpoint definitions

 Visual studio play button or 'dotnet run' to start the server